 The Tour de Steamboat is a 501 (c) (3) non-profit entity with its entire focus on raising money for local, Routt County community non-profit organizations.
 These beneficiary agencies provide staff to plan and market the event, implement additional fundraising mechanisms, and assist with event operations.
 The beneficiaries are also committed to paying it forward.
 Every year, the beneficiary non-profits choose other local beneficiary organizations to receive a portion of the event proceeds.
-In 2018, the Tour de Steamboat beneficiaries granted $5,000 from the proceeds of the event between four other local organizations: SOROCO Preschool for playground equipment, The Town of Oak Creek for school-aged children programming and the Steamboat Springs Community Assistance Fund critical incident support service.
+Last year, the Tour de Steamboat beneficiaries granted $5,000 from the proceeds of the event between four other local organizations: SOROCO Preschool for playground equipment, The Town of Oak Creek for school-aged children programming and the Steamboat Springs Community Assistance Fund critical incident support service.

 Dear Tour de Steamboat family,

 We appreciate your patience and understanding as we navigate the current COVID-19 situation.
 The health and safety of our participants, volunteers, community and team members is our top priority as we monitor the rapidly changing situation on a global, national, regional and local level.